In a Nutshell: Assumptions

 were young in age.
 Evidences

 claiming to be a prophet after returning from a business trip so asked him what was going on.
-The Prophet (saw) explained Allah had chosen him and explained the revelation - Abu Bakr (ra) after pondering on his claims embraced Islam without hesitation.
+The Messenger (saw) explained Allah had chosen him and explained the revelation - Abu Bakr (ra) after pondering on his claims embraced Islam without hesitation.

 Regarding Zayd ibn Haritha (ra)

 , the books of seera and hadith don't detail his conversion.
 We have only been told he was one of the first companions to embrace Islam.
-Given the historical context, it is probable the Prophet (saw) did not proactively invite him
+Given the historical context, it is probable the Messenger (saw) did not proactively invite him

 to Islam, rather Zayd (ra)